How to Link Excel Workbooks: Reference Data Across Multiple Files

 This has many benefits, for example:

-• Automatic data synchronization across multiple files
+• Data syncs automatically across multiple files

 1. What is Excel workbook linking?